jonathan-laurent/AlphaZero.jl/redesign/README.md

     <img src="examples/plots/connect-four/pascal_pons_benchmark_error_rates.png" alt="Connect-Four AlphaZero Evaluation"/>
 </p>

-As we can see, the redesigned AlphaZero.jl manages to train a superhuman agent in ~1.25 hours, which amounts to a ~8x speedup compared to the original AlphaZero.jl.
+As we can see, the redesigned AlphaZero.jl manages to train a stronger agent in ~1.25 hours, which amounts to a ~8x speedup compared to the original AlphaZero.jl.
 By tuning hyperparameters, it is certainly possible to achieve even faster convergence.